thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Nested HTML tags

-As you might expect, HTML tags can be nested in JSX as well.
+Additionally, HTML tags can be nested in JSX.

 ```jsx
 const element = <ul>